rakhi-rv/aco-node/README.md

 Url to open swagger-ui : http://localhost:8080/swagger-ui.html

 ## Initial data Setup on application startup
-On application loads initial data on start-up to test the functionality.
+Application loads initial data on start-up, provided to test the api functionality.
 Each value here is the node identifier(id)
 ```
   1
 /   \